cryostatio/cryostatio.github.io/get-started/index.md

 More details about the configuration options for the Cryostat Agent [are available here](https://github.com/cryostatio/cryostat-agent/blob/{{site.data.versions.cryostat.release-branch}}/README.md#configuration).

+You may also be interested in using the Cryostat Agent for application discovery, but using JMX for remote management and data access rather than the Cryostat HTTP API.
+In that case, simply set `CRYOSTAT_AGENT_API_WRITES_ENABLED=false` to turn off as much of the Cryostat Agent HTTP API as possible, then continue to [the next section](#using-jmx) to additionally configure your application to enable and expose JMX for remote management and data access.
+If the Cryostat Agent detects that the application it is attached to has JMX enabled then it will publish itself to the Cryostat server with both an Agent HTTP URL and a JMX URL.
+If JMX is not detected then it will only publish the HTTP URL.

 ##### [Using JMX](#using-jmx)
 Cryostat is also able to use Java Management Extensions (JMX) to communicate with target applications.
 This is a standard JDK feature that can be enabled by passing JVM flags to your application at startup.
 A basic and insecure setup suitable for testing requires only the following three flags: